Dizziness and Vertigo

 Etiology of Dizziness and Vertigo

-Other causes include a central vestibular disorder (most commonly migraine), a disorder with a more global effect on cerebral function, a psychiatric disorder, or a disorder affecting visual or proprioceptive input.
-Sometimes, no cause can be found.
+Other less common causes of central vertigo include disorders with a more global effect on cerebral function (eg, brain stem hemorrhage or infarction, multiple sclerosis, dementia, Parkinson disease), cerebellar dysfunction brain tumor (specifically posterior fossa tumor), a psychiatric disorder, or a disorder affecting visual or proprioceptive input.
+Oftentimes, no definitive cause can be found.

 The most common causes of dizziness without vertigo are less clear cut, but they are usually not otologic and probably are